A version control system is a type of software tool that allows a development team to track how a project has evolved over time.

 Git provides an easy-to-use version control system that is distributed and has a strong branching system that can help with source code management.
 In addition, Git also has a stronger following.

-SVN, on the other hand, has a good access control system, a learning curve similar to that of Git, and has a few architectural benefits too.
+SVN, on the other hand, has a good access control system and a learning curve similar to that of Git.
+SVN a few architectural benefits too.

 The version control system you learn to use should be the one that you think best suits your needs.

 Do you plan on working on projects with massive files?
-Maybe knowing SVN would be beneficial.
-Or do you know that you’ll primarily be using Git at work?
+Then, SVN could be the best choice.
+Or, do you know that you’ll primarily be using Git at work?
 If so, Git may be a better investment.

-Both version control systems have their own best use cases, and having a knowledge of either system will give you a much clearer insight into how software projects are built.
+Both version control systems have their own uses and applications, and knowing either one will give you a much clearer insight into how software projects are built.